liesenf/andreasliesenfeld.github.io/action-formation-models.md

   2. Natural Language Processing (NLP) or Natural Language Understanding (NLU)
   3. Text-to-Speech (TTS) with voice synthesis

  The first stage is speech recognition, the conversion of human speech input into subtitle-like transcriptions.
 The second is natural language processing and understanding.
 The stage at which a variety of modules further processes the ASR transcription, usually by interacting with databases or web services.
 For instance, translating the input into another language or performing a web search.
 The last stage, TTS, is the technology in charge of producing synthesized voice-output back the user.
-See Figure 1 for an overview of this three-stage process.

 <figure>
   <img src="figure1.png" alt="Figure1" style="width:100%">
   <figcaption>Figure 1 - A typical conversational AI pipeline as a three-stage process.
 (Credit: developer.nvidia.com/conversational-ai)</figcaption>
 </figure>

-fsdf
-sdf
-sdfsdgs
+This typical conceptualization of a conversational AI pipeline suggest that the pipeline consists of three parts.
+A recognition part where speech is translated into text.
+A processing part where a certain task is fulfilled, such as machine translation or query search.
+And a voice production part that communciates the output of the process back to the user.

+%%UNDER CONSTRUCTION
+CA critique
+this ist he first part whenre the CA person would say (Bolden 2015)

 ## Getting computers to do conversation analysis